 - indicate how firmly committed to the proposal the various sources of funding are, together with relevant information on any interdependencies between funding commitments

 2.9.6 In addition to these statements, it is sometimes necessary to assess the commercial viability of proposals.
-This generally applies when appraising financial assistance to the non-Government sectors.
-For example, assessment of the general financial position of the applicant may be required, and it will often be appropriate to identify the relevant financial cash flows and calculate NPVs on a commercial appraisal basis.
+This generally applies when appraising financial assistance to the non-government sectors.
+For example, assessment of the general financial position of the applicant may be required, and it will often be appropriate to identify the relevant financial cash flows and calculate net present values (NPVs) on a commercial appraisal basis.
 This is explained further in the section 4.5.
 Commercial appraisal may also be necessary, for instance, when selling goods or services into private markets.

 2.9.7 Commercial appraisal should normally be done separately from, and in addition to, the calculation of NPVs on an economic appraisal basis.
 A commercial appraisal, or affordability appraisal, or any other appraisal of some specific aspect of a proposal, should never be seen as an alternative to an economic appraisal covering the ten steps.

 2.9.8 The differences between economic appraisal and commercial appraisal can be a cause of confusion.
 This is explained in the comparison of economic, commercial and affordability appraisal.
 It includes a checklist to help identify what items to include in each.

 2.9.9 It should be borne in mind that DoF approval of a particular project relates solely to agreement to proceed with a project.
 It does not imply approval for expenditure to be incurred beyond existing agreed DEL or cash allocations.

 Project management and procurement